asrieldashie/setupbypass-script/README.md

 # Setupwizard Bypass Script
-A simple script for people who couldn't get through initial setup or just simply doesn't want to do enitre process.

-Any bug report and code improvement is appreciated.
+A simple script for people who couldn't get through initial setup or just simply doesn't want to do enitre process, any bug report and code improvement is appreciated.
 Feel free to use or include this script, keep my name up there if possible.

+Do note this script may not work on OEM roms or future Android versions if additional strings were added.

+This script currently should work with Android version 10~13.

 # Requirements
 - Any custom recovery that able to mount and decrypt `/data` partition ([TWRP](https://twrp.me), [OrangeFox](https://orangefox.download), etc...)

 # Usage
 - Boot into system at least once (and make sure you see the setup screen)
 - Reboot into recovery